melnn/Mail-Sending/README.md

 # Mail-Sending
 I programmed simple mail sender with Python.
-The programme asks requirements and sending the mail.
+The programme asks requirements and sends the mail.